 Seed donations from members in the UK: seed donation from UK members is entirely unchanged; you can send seed in into the exchange as normal.
 Seed from UK members becomes increasingly important to us as the import of donations from the rest of the World become more and more difficult to manage.

-From members in the USA: We are delighted that Marc Rosenblum, an SRGC member from Oregon, has volunteered to coordinate and collate all the seed donations from US members, obtain a single phytosanitary certificate and forward the seed to the exchange.
+From members in the USA: We are delighted that Marc Rosenblum, an SRGC member from Oregon, has again volunteered to coordinate and collate all the seed donations from US members, obtain a single phytosanitary certificate and forward the seed to the exchange.
 We are really grateful to Marc for this, and want to let you know the procedures for this year:

-First, you must, please, email and Marc at with an alphabetical list of the full scientific name of each of your seed donations by 1st October 2024.
-This will enable Marc to ensure that your seed is on the US Phytosanitary Certificate Included Taxa Database, and will enable us to ensure that your seed donations appear in the seed list.
+First, you must, please, email and Marc at with an alphabetical list of the full scientific name of each of your seed donations by 1st October 2025.
+This will enable Marc to ensure that your seed is on the US Phytosanitary Certificate 'Included Taxa Database', and will enable us to ensure that your seed donations appear in the seed list.

 May we emphasise that seed for inspection needs to be really clean.
-Please send your clean, dry seed (no wet packs please) by 10th October 2024 to: Marc Rosenblum, 821 Parry Rd, Falls City, OR 97344 .
+Please send your clean, dry seed (no wet packs please) by 10th October 2025 to: Marc Rosenblum, 821 Parry Rd, Falls City, OR 97344 .

 Send an alphabetical list of seed with your parcel.
 Please use glassine envelopes if you have them, and send modest, not huge volumes of seed.
 If you have larger volumes of special seed you wish to send, please email us at .